Jarl-Bjoern/Yggdrasil/README.md

                         ---------------------------------------------------------------
  -hN HOST_NAME, --host-name HOST_NAME
-                        This parameter specifies your hostname of the kali machine.
+                        This parameter specifies the hostname of the kali machine.

                         Default: pentest-kali